Areas of Excellence

 This AoE aims to develop next generation multi-scale electronic design automation (EDA) tools that combine the atomistic simulation of individual devices, the coarse-grained modeling of integrated circuitries and simulation of electric signals propagation and interference.

-Project Coordinator: Professor F.C.
-Zhang, Department of Physics (email@example.com)
+Project Coordinator: Professor G. Chen, Department of Chemistry (email@example.com)

 The Institute has gained a reputation as the premier research centre for economic policy and business strategy in Hong Kong, especially among local policy-makers.
 The AoE project completed in 2006; however, the work of the Institute has been continuing, pursuing its mission and objectives.